 In order to immigrate to Spain from Brazil, individuals will need to apply for a visa that will be suited for their purpose of stay.
 This can be for employment, study or investment purposes, as detailed below by our team of Spain immigration agents.

 Talking to one of our specialists before submitting the visa application can be helpful as to better understand the needed documents as well as the conditions for the visa approval.
 It is recommended to reach out for a case evaluation before making the necessary submissions to the Spanish embassy or consulate in your Brazilian city in order to make sure that the submission is an adequate one.
 You can rely on for guidance in applying for Spanish citizenship.

-Conditions for emigrating to Spain
+Conditions for relocating to Spain

 What are the main types of visas that can be issued to Brazilian immigrants?
 We list them below: